• Home

 Maintenance

-For the longevity of your equipment, it’s essential to know the maintenance requirements for your tiller.
+Knowing the maintenance requirements for your tiller is essential for the longevity of your equipment.
 Follow all manufacturer instructions to ensure your machine works efficiently and does not need to be prematurely replaced.
 All tillers require cleaning between uses and frequent tine sharpening.
 Gas-powered tillers may have lines that need to be flushed to enhance use and lifespan.

 Safety